Shoe-Pi/TSL2561/README.md

 A library for running Adafruit's TSL2561 Lux sensor board on the Raspberry Pi.

-This a neat little light sensor which measures the light hitting the sensor, and the values it provides can be converted into a lux value, a standard measurement of light.
+This is a neat little light sensor which measures the light hitting the sensor, and the values it provides can be converted into a lux value, a standard measurement of light.

-The TSL2561 actually has two light sensors:  channel 0 detects both visible and infra-red light, and channel 1 detects infra-red light.
-From these you can calculate only the visible light in Lux.
+The TSL2561 actually has two light sensors:  channel 0 detects both visible and infra-red light, and channel 1 detects only infra-red light.
+From these you can calculate the visible light in lux.
 There's also an interrupt pin which will go low whenever the value on channel 0 goes below or above thresholds which the user can set.
+This allows you to trigger a pin on the Pi to react to the light exceeding the user-set threshold.

 # Using the library

-Begin by importing the TSL2561 library and create an instance of the device:
+Begin by importing the TSL2561 library and create an instance of the device.
+The new sensor object needs to be given an i2c address: if you didn't hook the address pin on the board up to anything this should be `0x39`.

 ```
 import tsl2561
-tsl = tsl2561.TSL2561()
+tsl = tsl2561.TSL2561(0x39)
 ```

 Then turn the device on: